FortiGate

 NMAP01.png

 On this scan, NMAP found one port in use: 8443 (used on this FortiGate for SSL VPN service).
-This is the first step to try to brute force the port and a service on it using HTTPS, because NMAP also identifies something using HTTPS.
+This is the first step to try to brute force the port and service on it using HTTPS because NMAP also identifies something using HTTPS.

 NMAP02.png

-From this scan, an attacker could try to brute force the port, and the logs on a FortiGate could be inflated by having a lot of failed attempts at accessing this port and the SSL VPN portal.
+From this scan, an attacker could attempt to brute-force the port, and the logs on a FortiGate could be inflated by numerous failed attempts to access this port and the SSL VPN portal.

 NMAP03.png